calamitymandy/AudioWOMAN/README.md

 - **Path Truncation**: Remove parts of a file path based on a specific character or a defined number of characters.
 - **Text Replacement in Paths**: Quickly find and replace specific text within file paths.
 - **Automated File Renaming**: Copy files into a structured `_renamed` folder and rename them based on generated paths, preserving subdirectories when necessary.
+- **File Audit**: Compare filenames from a list with files in a selected folder, identifying missing and extra files.
+- **Media Info**: Checks all audio files in a selected directory for uniformity in sampling rate, bit depth, and number of channels.
 - **Error Handling**: Built-in warnings and error messages guide users through column mismatches or invalid inputs.

 ---